 Dronedarone can interact with many medications and herbal medicines.
-Therefore, it is very important that your GP and pharmacist are aware of all the medicines you are taking (including herbal products).
+So you must make your GP and pharmacist aware of all the medicines you are taking (including herbal products).

 Getting further supplies of dronedarone

-You may find that your GP is unable to continue to provide you with further supplies of dronedarone tablets due to funding restrictions by the Clinical Commissioning Groups (CCGs).
+You may find that your GP is unable to continue to provide you with further supplies of dronedarone tablets.
+This is due to funding restrictions by the Clinical Commissioning Groups (CCGs).